luc-github/ESP3D-TFT/README.md

 ## Become a sponsor or a supporter
  * A sponsor is a recurent donator
-If your tier is `10 US$/month` or more, to thank you for your support, your logo / avatar will be added to the readme page with eventually with a link to your site.
+   As my sponsorship is not displayed by github your logo / avatar will be added to the readme page with eventually with a link to your site.
  * A supporter is per time donator
- If your donation is over `120 US$` per year, to thank you for your support, your logo / avatar will be added to the readme page with eventually with a link to your site.
+   To thank you for your support, your logo / avatar will be added to the readme page with eventually with a link to your site.

  Every support is welcome, indeed helping users / developing new features need time and devices, donations contribute a lot to make things happen, thank you.